Nipple Shields: Pros & Cons, Proper Fit, How Long To Use

 Nipple Shields’ Purpose

 The purpose of a nipple shield is to help babies who may struggle with breastfeeding.
-The silicone nipple cover stimulates the roof of the baby’s mouth and encourages proper suckling.

 In most cases, a nipple shield is only for short-term use, and you should only use it if your lactation consultant recommends it.